HR departments are key in any company but can get slowed down by routine tasks. The trend now is to use automation for these tasks.

 Not great for companies, but how does this inefficiency affect individual employees?

-Example: Gary goes on a business trip to Paris, but as a junior member of the tech team, he doesn't travel regularly with work and doesn't qualify for a business credit card.
+Gary goes on a business trip to Paris, but as a junior member of the tech team, he doesn't travel regularly for work and doesn't qualify for a business credit card.
 He uses his personal credit card to pay for his plane ticket and hotel room, then files an expenses claim when he returns from his trip.

-But Gary's out of luck.
 His company's reimbursement process takes four to six weeks, putting him at serious financial risk.
 Gary doesn't have enough money in his personal account to cover the credit card balance or the minimum payment, so he now owes interest and his lender charges a late penalty fee.

 Utilizing a expense management software dramatically speeds up the expense reimbursement process, so companies save money and employees don't lose out.
-It’s a win-win.
-They upload receipts electronically, including anything from boarding passes and restaurant receipts to train tickets and parking passes.

 Learning and development